 Differences between Power BI and Tableau

 Tableau is a visualisation tool created by Tableau Software.
 It is a tool that perfectly fulfils the role it has been designed for.
 It is aimed at any type of user, as it is not complex.
 Its learning curve is very fast due to its simplicity and graphs can be made in a matter of minutes.
 It can be connected to all types of source data and its interface is very user-friendly.

-Both tools are paid, although a trial version is available to see the possibilities they offer.
-The price of Tableau varies between 35 and 70 dollars per month per user and PowerBI between 8.4 euros per month per person.
+Power BI and Tableau are paid, although a trial version is available to see the possibilities they offer.
+The price of Tableau varies from 35 to 70 dollars per month per user and PowerBI from 8.4 euros per month per person.